Zero-Correlation Entanglement: Acknowledgments

-The author would like to thank Philip M. Pearle, Professor Emeritus of Hamilton College, for his comments and encouragements.
-This work was supported by funding from Ohagi Hospital, Hashimoto, Wakayama, Japan, and by Grant-in-Aid for Scientific Research from Japan Society for the Promotion of Science No.19H01201 and No.18H04443.
+The author would like to thank Philip M. Pearle, Professor Emeritus of Hamilton College, for his comments and encouragement.
+This work was supported by funding from Ohagi Hospital, Hashimoto, Wakayama, Japan, and by Grant-in-Aid for Scientific Research from the Japan Society for the Promotion of Science Nos.19H01201 and 18H04443.